 In a later experiment by Pascal-Leone, sighted adults were blindfolded twenty-four hours a day for five days.
 The subjects spent their time learning Braille and performing various tactile and auditory activities and had their brains scanned before and at the end of the experiment.
-In the earlier scans, their auditory cortex showed normal activity upon hearing sound, and as expected, their visual cortices lit up when seeing and their somatosensory cortices buzzed when fingering Braille symbols.
+In the earlier scans, their auditory cortex showed normal activity upon hearing a sound, and as expected, their visual cortices lit up when seeing and their somatosensory cortices buzzed when fingering Braille symbols.

 After just 5 days of being blindfolded, their visual cortex became active when doing all of these things.
 In their brains, the cortical real estate that had been dedicated to seeing was now hearing and feeling.
 With no signals coming from the eyes, their brains reorganized to utilize the newly dormant areas for other functions.

 A plastic brain causes the phantom limb experience because people who have lost a limb experience a brain reorganization.
 The part of their brain that formerly received input from the missing limb is taken over by neighbors on the homunculus, the portion of the brain responsible for the movement and exchange of sensory and motor information of the body.
 Because the face and hand are side by side on the homunculus, one man missing a hand learned where to scratch his face to satisfy an itch on the missing hand.

 In many cases, phantom pain has been shown to be caused by the last signal the brain received from the lost limb being in a confused endless loop in the brain.
-This phenomenon has miraculously been alleviated using mirrors which visually replace the lost limb and neuroplasticity to trick the brain into changing signals going to the brain.
+This phenomenon has miraculously been alleviated using mirrors that visually replace the lost limb and neuroplasticity to trick the brain into changing signals going to the brain.